 - Timestamp Date and time of the request or response represented as the number of seconds and milliseconds since the Unix epoch. - Message type An indicator on whether the SIP message is a request or a response.
-The allowable values for this field are 'R' (for Request) and 'r' (for response). - Directionality An indicator on whether the SIP message is received by the SIP entity or sent by the SIP entity.
+The allowable values for this field are 'R' (for Request) and 'r' (for response).

+- Directionality An indicator on whether the SIP message is received by the SIP entity or sent by the SIP entity.
 The allowable values for this field are 's' (for message sent) and 'r' (for message received). - Transport The transport over which a SIP message is sent or received.
-The allowable values for the transport are governed by the "transport" production rule in Section 25.1 of RFC3261 [RFC3261]. - Source-address The IPv4 or IPv6 address of the sender of the SIP message. - Source-port The source port number of the sender of the SIP message.

-Destination-address - The IPv4 or IPv6 address of the recipient of the SIP message.

-Destination-port - The port number of the recipient of the SIP message.

-From - The From URI.
-For the sake of brevity, URI parameters SHOULD NOT be logged.

-From-tag - The tag parameter of the From header.

-To - The To URI.
-For the sake of brevity, URI parameters SHOULD NOT be logged.

-To-tag - The tag parameter of the To header.
-Note that the tag parameter will be absent in the initial request that forms a dialog.

-Callid - The Call-ID.

-CSeq-Method - The method from the CSeq header.

-CSeq-Number - The number from the CSeq header.

-R-URI - The Request-URI, including any URI parameters.

-Status - The SIP response status code.
+The allowable values for the transport are governed by the "transport" production rule in Section 25.1 of RFC3261 [RFC3261]. - Source-address The IPv4 or IPv6 address of the sender of the SIP message. - Source-port The source port number of the sender of the SIP message. - Destination-address The IPv4 or IPv6 address of the recipient of the SIP message. - Destination-port The port number of the recipient of the SIP message. - From The From URI.
+For the sake of brevity, URI parameters should not be logged. - From-tag The tag parameter of the From header. - To The To URI.
+For the sake of brevity, URI parameters should not be logged. - To-tag The tag parameter of the To header.
+Note that the tag parameter will be absent in the initial request that forms a dialog. - Callid The Call-ID. - CSeq-Method The method from the CSeq header. - CSeq-Number The number from the CSeq header. - R-URI The Request-URI, including any URI parameters. - Status The SIP response status code.

 SIP Proxies may fork, creating several client transactions that correlate to a single server transaction.
 Responses arriving on these client transactions, or new requests (CANCEL, ACK) sent on the client transaction need log file entries that correlate with a server transaction.
 Similarly, a B2BUA may create one or more client transactions in response to an incoming request.
 These transactions will require correlation as well.
-The last two data model elements provide this correlation.
+The last two information model elements provide this correlation.

-Server-Txn - Server transaction identification code - the transaction identifier associated with the server transaction.
+- Server-Txn Server transaction identification code the transaction identifier associated with the server transaction.
 Implementations can reuse the server transaction identifier (the topmost branch-id of the incoming request, with or without the magic cookie), or they could generate a unique identification string for a server transaction (this identifier needs to be locally unique to the server only.)
 This identifier is used to correlate ACKs and CANCELs to an INVITE transaction; it is also used to aid in forking as explained later in this section.
-(See Section 9 for usage.)

-Client-Txn - Client transaction identification code - this field is used to associate client transactions with a server transaction for forking proxies or B2BUAs.
+(See Section 9 for usage.) - Client-Txn Client transaction identification code this field is used to associate client transactions with a server transaction for forking proxies or B2BUAs.
 Upon forking, implementations can reuse the value they inserted into the topmost Via header's branch parameter, or they can generate a unique identification string for the client transaction.
 (See Section 9 for usage.)

-This data model applies to all SIP entities --- a UAC, UAS, Proxy, a B2BUA, registrar and redirect server.
+This information model applies to all SIP entities --- a UAC, UAS, Proxy, a B2BUA, registrar and redirect server.
 The SIP CLF fields prescribed for a proxy are equally applicable to the B2BUA.
 Similarly, the SIP CLF fields prescribed for a UAS are equally applicable to registrars and redirect servers.